8.3 - Child Support

 Affidavit of Redirect

 If an applicant is someone other than a parent of the child(ren), and a child support order already exists for the child, the support owed by the obligor can be redirected to the applicant.
 W.S.
-20- 2-312 provides that upon affidavit by the applicant, filed with the clerk of district court, the child support shall, by operation of law, be redirected to the person having physical custody of the child.
+20- 2-312 provides that upon an affidavit by the applicant, filed with the clerk of district court, the child support shall, by operation of law, be redirected to the person having physical custody of the child.

 Retroactive Support

 In an action to establish a child support order, CSP shall petition the court to establish retroactive child support back to the date it received the application for services, unless the child for whom support is sought was less than one (1) year old when the application was received.
 When the child was less than one (1) year old when the application was received, CSP shall petition the court to establish retroactive back to the child's date of birth.
-CSP shall also inform each of the parties to the establishment action that he or she may petition the court to establish retroactive support prior to the date of application.

 Final Order Requirements